Institute of Noetic Sciences: History

 The Institute figures prominently in The Lost Symbol, a 2009 work of fiction by best-selling author Dan Brown.
 Twitter postings on the day before the book's release led Institute director Marilyn Schlitz to purchase the book and read it in one sitting.
 She told NPR that she found ten experiments conducted by the real-world Institute referred to in Brown's fictional account.
 NPR reported that after its publication "traffic to [the institute's] website ... increased twelvefold", applications for membership increased and "journalists from places like Dateline NBC — not to mention NPR ..." were seeking interviews with Schlitz.
-Also, noetic science is a major plot point in Brown's The Secret of Secrets.
+"Noetic science" remains a major plot point in Brown's 2025 novel The Secret of Secrets.

-The Institute confers the Temple Award for Creative Altruism, biennially.
-The $25,000 award fund is divided among recipients selected by an independent jury.
+The annual Linda G. O'Bryant Noetic Sciences Research Prize awards $100,000 to groundbreaking scientists.

 Research

 Projects sponsored by the Institute include a bibliography on the physical and psychological effects of meditation and yoga, and a spontaneous remission bibliography.
 The Institute has also conducted a number of parapsychological studies into extra-sensory perception, lucid dreaming, telekinesis, and presentiment.

 According to The Roanoke Times, the Institute is "... devoted to exploring psychic phenomena and the role of consciousness in the cosmos."

 The Roanoke Times also noted that co-founder Mitchell's assertions "... have often been criticized by skeptics."
 Told "your research goes into a number of territories that are regarded with skepticism in some circles", Mitchell replied:

 That's what's fun about it.
 We're breaking down barriers and finding things.
 That's what science is all about: new discovery. ...
 There's nothing that we have done or have demonstrated that doesn't have good science behind it.
 Skeptics be damned.

 The Institute is listed on Stephen Barrett's Quackwatch website, for its research on fringe topics.